berezovyy/berezovyy/README.md

 🧞 The person who deeply understand the problem and all possible sub-problems and who can take your idea from start to finish.

-🤟 The person who merge a passion for usability and user experience with technical knowledge to create the best digital experiences.

-😎 Developer who actively generating process improvements and champions workflow enhancements for the product delivery.

 🤫 Mystery Front-End Developer who are focused on creating solid, lightweight, secure, and fast web apps that will boost any business product, and make customers really enjoy the process of using it.

 🤯 Front-End Developer who aren't chased by new marketing-driven shiny things.
 I think twice before using some tool.